jeffboichuk/r4ma/docs/04-datatransformation.md

 #> # ... with 144 more rows
 ```

-There is another function in **dplyr** called `rename()`, however, this can conflict
+Note that there is another function in **dplyr** called `rename()`; however, this
-with a function in the **plyr** package also named `rename()` if you have both packages
+can conflict with a function in the **plyr** package also named `rename()` if you have
-loaded at the same time.
-To avoid confusion about which function to use you can
+both packages loaded at the same time.
+To avoid confusion about which function to use
-reference the function you want using the package name and a double colon before
+you can reference the function you want using the package name and a double colon before
 the function like so, `dplyr::rename()`.
 This notation specifies the function and
 where to retrieve its definition, in this case, the **dplyr** package.
 If you would
 like to avoid this package function conflict, using just the `select()` function